The History of All Saints' College Bathurst

 Click HERE for the Story of Crooked Corner

 Click HERE for the When, Why, Where of the All Saints' College Chapel

 In 1873 Canon Thomas Smith of All Saints’ Cathedral, Bathurst, enthused Bishop Marsden with the idea of opening an Anglican College in the city.
 The following year, on January 27th, the Bathurst Church of England College opened its doors to seven students under the headmastership of Henry Kemmis.
 Renamed All Saints’ College, the College officially came into being in mid 1875 when it moved to its permanent site on the corner of Piper and Hope Streets after a successful fund raising campaign and the Bishop’s donation of land.

-In 1878 Mr Edward Bean, the Senior Classics Master of Sydney Grammar, succeeded Henry Kemmis.
+In 1878 Mr Edwin Bean, the Senior Classics Master of Sydney Grammar, succeeded Henry Kemmis.
 During the eleven years of his headmastership the College developed into a very significant and typically independent College.
-The scholarly Bean produced the badge and motto, designed the uniform, commenced the Bathurstian, introduced the prefect system, cadets, debating, dancing and carpentry, as well as opening a library and the Prep College.
+The scholarly Bean produced the badge and motto, designed the uniform, commenced the Bathurstian, introduced the prefect system, cadets, debating, dancing, and carpentry, as well as opening a library and the Prep College.

 The third Headmaster, the Rev’d Frederick Tracey, was a great scholar like his predecessor.
 Under his leadership, the steadily expanding College became one of the ten founding members of the Athletics Association of the Greater Public Colleges.
 In 1893, with a large number of enthusiastic old boys, the Old Bathurstians’ Union was started.
 With their support Mr Tracey purchased the College from the Church, thus becoming its proprietor, a position he maintained until 1919 when he sold the land and buildings to the NSW Government.